antarctica/lantern/docs/dev.md

 3. add new properties to the relevant item tab class in `lantern.models.item.catalogue.tabs`
     - work backwards to include additional Record properties in the main `lantern.models.item.catalogue` class
     - and/or `lantern.models.item.catalogue.elements` classes
+    - amend tests that directly instantiate these classes to include the new property
+        - some of these are not obvious where `kwargs` are used to pass properties such as:
+          `lantern.models.item.catalogue.special.physical_map.AdditionalInfoTab`
 4. update the [Site Template](/docs/site.md#templates) to include the new property as needed
 5. add tests as needed for:
     - Record properties